bshyong/titan-web/TESTING.md

 A couple of things to note:

-1. We tell Jest not to mock `MyComponent` &mdash; you remember that from above, right?
-2. We reinitialize React and MyComponent before every test.
+1. We reinitialize React and MyComponent before every test.
 This ensures that we're testing a blank slate and aren't depending on any state that might be left over from a previous test.
-3. `TestUtils`'s API includes a bunch of long, difficult-to-remember-but-very-descriptive methods like `findRenderedDOMComponentWithTag`.
+2. `TestUtils`'s API includes a bunch of long, difficult-to-remember-but-very-descriptive methods like `findRenderedDOMComponentWithTag`.
 I suspect it was written by someone who spent too long hacking Java.

 ![](http://i.imgur.com/5nfca5U.gif)

-4. Also note that you can check the state of an instance of `MyComponent` directly.
+3. Also note that you can check the state of an instance of `MyComponent` directly.
 Don't update it &mdash; obviously &mdash; but do make sure it has the values it should have based on the interaction at that point.

 And now you've got a passing test!